 The contracts awarded in response to this RFP will be for a five-year term.
+OMH reserves the right to modify the first period of the contract to coincide with the applicable fiscal period.
+For New York City contracts, the fiscal period is July 1 through June 30 of each year.
 Selected applicants awarded a contract under this RFP will be required to adhere to all terms and conditions in OMH's Master Grant Contract.